PG Diploma (Postgraduate Diploma) Theoretical and Practical Clinical NeuropsychologyFind a programme

 This diploma is designed to support both the knowledge and practice competencies required for advanced professional training in adult clinical neuropsychology.
 This diploma is similar to our MSc in Clinical Neuropsychology, however it allows you to bring forward learning and case experience from your DClinPsy (for collaborating institutions, see the School of Psychological Science website) in order to streamline the postdoctoral training required to develop both knowledge and practice competencies.

-Alongside the knowledge competencies, this diploma supports your development of practical experience and competencies in clinical neuropsychology.
+Alongside the adult knowledge competencies, this diploma supports your development of practical experience and competencies in clinical neuropsychology.
 Your clinical practice must be undertaken within your paid employment and you must secure appropriate supervision for your work when enrolled on the course.
-However, we offer additional support towards developing your case portfolio, discussion of case formats and patient cases, and help in managing supervisions.
+However, we offer additional support towards developing your case portfolio, and this includes feedback on two written case reports and a practice viva experience.
 This support is provided by clinicians with experience of conducting QiCN portfolio vivas.

 - Channel Islands/Isle of Man: part-time (two years)